Search Results

 by women who are breast-feeding.
 If treatment is essential, the infant should be switched to bottle feeding.

-Patients experiencing visual disturbances, dizziness, vertigo, somnolence or other central nervous system disturbances while taking Voltaren gastro-resistant tablets should refrain from driving or using machines.
+Patients experiencing visual disturbances, light-headedness, dizziness, drowsiness, or other central nervous system disturbances while taking Voltaren gastro-resistant tablets should refrain from driving or using machines.

-The following undesirable effects include those reported with Voltaren gastro-resistant tablets and/or other pharmaceutical forms of diclofenac, with either short-term or long-term use.
+The following adverse effects include those reported with Voltaren gastro-resistant tablets and/or other pharmaceutical forms of diclofenac, during either short-term or long-term use.

 Table 1 Adverse drug reactions